 Hypoxia interacts with several pathways, which promote malignant behavior.
-Thirteen genetic networks have been identified in relation to lung adenocarcinomas that is centered on HIF1a, $HIF1\beta$ (ARNT), HIF2a (EPAS1), and HIF3a (EPAS1).
-The isoforms HIF1a, EPAS1 and to a lesser extent EIF1a, produce heterodimer alpha subunits that bind to the analogous
+Thirteen genetic networks have been identified in relation to lung adenocarcinomas that is centered on HIF1a, HIF1β (ARNT), HIF2a (EPAS1), and HIF3a (Z. Wang et al., 2018).
+The isoforms HIF1a, EPAS1 and to a lesser extent HIF3a, produce heterodimer alpha subunits that bind to the analogous